slashr/Tomcat-Cluster-Load-Balancing/README.md

 Note: You might need to install the utility sshpass: apt-get install sshpass

-=> Running the Playbook\n
+=> Running the Playbook
-1) Download the playbook from the repo: setup.yml\n
+1) Download the playbook from the repo: setup.yml
 2) Run with the following command: sudo ansible-playbook setup.yml